 The prosecution appealed this decision and in February 2013, the highly conservative Louisiana Supreme Court overturned Judge Winsberg’s decision and reinstated Manuel’s death sentence.

-Manuel’s case is now in federal court.
-This is the jurisdiction where he has a greater chance of getting justice.
-His federal judge has ordered the FBI to hand over unredacted copies of the documents the Bureau has withheld for so long.
+Manuel’s case is now in federal court, the the jurisdiction where he has a greater chance of getting justice.
+His federal judge ordered the FBI to hand over unredacted copies of the documents the Bureau has withheld for so long.

 Manuel has always said that all he wants is a new trial.
 He knows that if he has a chance to present all the evidence in a fair trial a jury will find him not guilty.
 We believe Manuel Ortiz is innocent.
 We believe he should be freed.